 - Cut a few inches off the trunk of your tree to expose the fresh wood.
 This allows for better water absorption and will help keep your tree from drying out and becoming a fire hazard.

 - Be sure to keep the stand filled with water, because heated rooms can dry live trees out rapidly.

 - Check all tree lights--even if you have just purchased them--before hanging them on your tree.
 Make sure all the bulbs work and that there are no frayed wires, broken sockets or loose connections.

 - Never use electric lights on a metallic tree.
 The tree can become charged with electricity from faulty lights, and a person touching a branch could be electrocuted.

 - Some light strands may contain lead in the bulb sockets and wire coating, sometimes in high amounts.
-Make sure your lights are out of reach of young children who might try to mouth them, and wash your hands after handling them.
+Make sure your lights are out of reach of young children who might try to put lights in their mouths and wash your hands after handling them.

 - Before using lights outdoors, check labels to be sure they have been certified for outdoor use.
 To hold lights in place, string them through hooks or insulated staples, not nails or tacks.
 Never pull or tug lights to remove them.

 - Plug all outdoor electric decorations into circuits with ground fault circuit interrupters to avoid potential shocks.

 - Turn off all lights when you go to bed or leave the house.
 The lights could short out and start a fire.

 - Lights and candles are fire hazards.
 If you use electric lights, look for frayed or exposed wires, and make sure no wires are pinched by furniture and no cords run under rugs.